ISECooker Construction

 Toxicity of Recycled Aluminium:

-When recycling aluminium from (for example) automobile engines, impurities may be introduced, which can leach out into food, especially if the food is acidic (such as tomatoes).
+As discussed in section 2, when recycling aluminium from (for example) automobile engines, impurities may be introduced, which can leach out into food, especially if the food is acidic (such as tomatoes).
 A 2017 study showed that food cooked in pots made in unindustrialized countries from recycled aluminium contained alarming amounts of aluminium, lead, cadmium, and arsenic.
 A 2022 study indicates that leaching of heavy metals is greatly accelerated by both abrasive cleaning as well as higher temperatures.
 An NPR story indicates 5 million deaths annually from lead- induced CVD (Cardiovascular Disease), and introduces Pure Earth, an organization dedicated to reduction of lead and mercury pollution.

 Teflon makes poisonous vapors at high temperatures (> 300 C)